 - We are grateful for the support of our friends and invite you to contribute to the Ciceronian Society.
 Click here for ways to give.

-- If I’m a participant (discussant or presenter), do I need to attend the entirety of the conference?
+- If I’m a participant, do I need to attend the entirety of the conference?

 - We would prefer that you attend the entirety of the conference, but we do not require it.
 We understand that you have other professional and family obligations.
 Please note, however, that we do not offer pro-rated registration.

-- Yes, but we have not yet set a date or location.
+- We have not yet set a date or location.
 Subscribe to the newsletter for the most up-to-date information.

 - If I have additional questions, who do I contact?